faustman/chitchat/README.md

 Seems that **WebSocket** is the most reliable and stable protocol and for chat purposes fits better than everything else.

+### TODO + ideas

+Chat ideas:

+- Using NATS JetStream for pub/sub and persisting comments
+- Auth via JWT by auth service (jwt contains user, channel)
+- service for web socket connection and publish message
+  - Publish message could be done by WS msg
+  - We do need api for getting all messages (?)
+  - Think about how to deal with connection lags ?
+(Internet connection)
+- By WS connection state we could maintain a Users statuses
+  - We do need api for getting all users before connection

 ## About The Project

 ### Built With